Gary Dee Gilbert - Radio Personality

 Gary initially pursued an accounting degree at the University of California at Berkeley but transferred to the College of Sequoia and then Fresno State, where he earned a degree in radio and speech.
 While in college, Dee lived for free at a funeral home in exchange for answering the phone after hours.

 He started his radio career as a sportscaster, copywriter, and salesman for KNGS in Hanford, California.
 Dee left radio for a time to become a school teacher but was back on the air by 1967 at KGEN in Tulare, California.
 The following year he moved to KMAK in Fresno, California, where Gary Dee developed his personae.
 He shortened his radio name to Gary Dee when Gilbert wouldn't fit on promotional materials.

 In 1972, radio station WERE in Cleveland hired Gary Dee from Fresno.
-He adopted a confrontational style of hosting in which he advocated a viewpoint and argued with guests and audience members.
-He immediately targeted politicians, dead beat dads, welfare cheats and anyone getting headlines.
+He adopted an aggressive style of hosting in which he advocated a viewpoint and argued with guests and audience members.
+He immediately targeted politicians, dead beat dads, welfare cheats, and anyone getting headlines.
 Petition drives from politicians demanded the FCC remove him from the airwaves.
-He drew huge ratings It wasn't long before Gary Dee was the controversial king of Cleveland radio.
+He drew huge ratings.
+It wasn't long before Gary Dee was the controversial king of Cleveland radio.

 Gary Dee became one of the best known and most listened to talk hosts in Cleveland.
 He was a master at stirring up controversy, yet he did it with humor.
 His rapport with his listeners was unheralded.
 His favorite topics were religion, race, and politics.
-He was best known for his encounters with politicians—especially the legendary Cleveland City Councilman George Forbes, who would go on the air with Gary, often trading jabs until both were laughing so hard, they could not continue.
-He was even profiled on CBS' Sixty Minutes even did a segment on Gary Dee.
+He was best known for his encounters with politicians—especially the legendary Cleveland City Councilman George Forbes, who would go on air with Gary, often trading jabs until both were laughing so hard, they could not continue.
+CBS' Sixty Minutes even did a segment on Gary Dee.